Sylius/Sylius/docs/book/products/product_reviews.rst

     $review->setAuthor($customer);

-Remember to set the that is the subject of your review and then add the review to the repository.
+Remember to set the object that is the subject of your review and then add the review to the repository.

 .. code-block:: php